michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0094.md

 - n: an assemblage of people or animals or things collected together
 - n: a group of people who adhere to a common faith and habitually attend a given church
 ### Family
+- congregation: congregational, congregations+
-congregation: congregational, congregations+;congregate: congregated, congregates, congregating, congregation;congregating: congregatings;congregational: congregationally
+- congregate: congregated, congregates, congregating, congregation
+- congregating: congregatings
+- congregational: congregationally
 ### Examples
 - Much like a local congregation, there is a sense of family that characterizes we “12s.”
 - While his congregation is comparatively small, Jones said, “God never used big armies.”